Hello, and welcome to the Visual Accessibility Skills Toolkit, or "VAST"!

 As the creators of the PDF, it is no surprise that Adobe has a monopoly on tools for implementing their accessibility options.It is unfortunate that, at the time of writing, there are no easily affordable and low skill requirement design programs that also provide tagging features.
 Even worldwide staples like Google Docs are unable to export tagged PDFs.
 (I recommend you read Jacob Wood's report for more details.)Some options exist that can fix documents retroactively after export but, as discussed above, these options are repetitive and time consuming and ultimately against our focus of making "accessibility" available to smaller designers.Affinity Publisher is currently very popular among TTRPG designers.
 We really hope they’ll include the ability to customise and export tags for PDFs in the future, and ask that you request these features of them.
 If Affinity include tagging features, we'll aim to collate new guides for their use.

-Update 30/11/2023: Affinity and Alt Text.In their latest update, Affinity announced new tools for Publisher that support Alt Text for images and objects.
-This is currently the only accessibility tool they offer, but we'll keep an eye on new tools as they debut.Please note: Some of Affinity's guidance is outdated.
+Update 20/11/2024: Affinity and Alt Text.In their 2.3 update and 2.6 beta update, Affinity announced new tools for Publisher that support Alt Text for images and objects, and a Reading Order panel to set the path SRs should take through an exported PDF.
+These are currently the only accessibility tools they offer, but it's very encouraging to see them in development.Please note: Some of Affinity's guidance is outdated.
 Alt Text can be longer than 140 characters.
 You can learn more about this in Section 3.4.

 3.1 Tagging Paragraph Styles